spwilson2/whimsy/docs/readme.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 A testing infrastructure already exists for Gem5.
 Why create a new one?
 There
-are quite a few issues which exist in the current infrastructure, just to list
+are quite a few issues which exist in the current infrastructure.
+Just to list
 a couple:

 1. The system is scattered across multiple systems.